severian42/Vodalus-Expert-LLM-Forge/README.md

 ---

+### *Gradio User Interface:*
+The new Gradio UI (`app.py`) provides a comprehensive interface for managing and interacting with the Vodalus App Stack:

+- **Dataset Editor**:
+  - Load, view, and edit JSONL datasets
+  - Navigate through dataset entries
+  - Convert between JSON and Markdown formats
+  - Annotate entries with quality ratings, tags, and additional notes
+  - Preview entries with metadata

+- **Annotation Configuration**:
+  - Customize quality scales, tag categories, and free-text fields
+  - Save and load annotation configurations

+- **Dataset Configuration**:
+  - Edit system messages, prompts, and topics used for data generation
+  - Save dataset configurations

+- **Dataset Generation**:
+  - Generate new dataset entries using configured parameters
+  - Specify number of workers and generations
+  - View generation status and output

+- **AI Assistant**:
+  - Chat with an AI assistant for help with annotation and quality checking
+  - Choose between local and remote LLM options

+---

 ### *Designed for All Levels of Users:*
 - **Comprehensive Documentation**: Each component is accompanied by detailed guides and instructions to assist users in setup, usage, and customization.